-Guess What?
-The airlines soon caught on and figured that we obviously didn’t need that revenue so why give it to us and in November 1997 the capped our commissions at … wait for it… $50.00 per ticket.
+Guess what?
+The airlines soon caught on and figured that we obviously didn’t need that revenue so why give it to us?
+In November 1997, they capped our commissions at… wait for it… $50.00 per ticket.

-You can blame short sighted travel agents for today having to pay fees to use their services.
+You can blame short sighted travel agents for having to pay fees to use their services today.

-A few ago a major jewelry charm maker decided the best way to grow was to remove their inventory from 620 Canadian independent jewelry stores 7 weeks before christmas!
+A few years ago, a major jewelry charm maker decided the best way to grow was to remove their inventory from 620 Canadian independent jewelry stores 7 weeks before Christmas!
 Guaranteed many of those stores have since closed their doors.

 I call that another destructive business decision.
 Let’s just screw the very small business owners who loyally built our company, investing millions of dollars collectively.
 Today I saw those same charms in Costco… duh, what are they thinking?

 No wonder their shiny mall flagship stores never seem to have any customers in them.
 I can’t bring myself to wear mine after what they did to the small business owners who built their brand.

 Here is where I am going with this.
 What are you doing to get “more” that potentially could be causing others harm?
 Your vendors, your customers, your staff, yourself?